yorkshire-and-humber-care-record/fhir-fix/docs/user-guide.md

 ## Mandatory Plugin Functions
 For a job where `interaction: "update"` the plugin must be present and conform to an interface method/function of:

+### fixResource
 ```
 fixResource(resource::object, context::object) :: object
 ```

-the resource parameter will be the FHIR resource to fix and the context will have information on the job as well as providing callback methods below.
+ - The resource parameter will be the FHIR resource to fix and the context will have information on the job as well as providing callback methods below.

-The function must return the updated resource or throw an error/exception with a diagnostic message.
+ - The function must return the updated resource or throw an error/exception with a diagnostic message.

 Example: